On this page:

 - minimizing soil disturbance.

-The following resources are available to landowners in New York to give additional technical assistance and/or funding for forest management.
+The following programs are available to landowners in New York to give additional technical assistance and/or funding for forest management.

 - Forest Stewardship program - Landowners can connect with DEC foresters to receive personalized management guidance